Banknotes of Denmark, 1997 series: 100-kroner note

-The 200 kroner note
+200-kroner note

 Danmarks Nationalbank issued the 200 kroner bank note (DKK200) on 10 March 1997 and updated it on 9 April 2003.
 It has been out of print since 19 October 2010.

 Danish actress Johanne Luise Heiberg is featured on the front side of the bill, while a lion from the apse of Viborg Cathedral is featured on the reverse side.

-The 500 kroner note
+500-kroner note

 Danmarks Nationalbank issued the 500 kroner bank note (DKK500) on 12 September 1997 and updated it on 24 September 2003.
 It has been out of print since 15 February 2011.

 Danish nuclear physicist Niels Bohr is featured on the front of the bill.
 The Danish Central Bank was heavily criticized by the Danish Cancer Society for choosing a portrait of Dr Bohr smoking a pipe, in an age of smoking bans.
 A knight in armour fighting a dragon is featured on the reverse side which was derived from a stone relief from Lihme Church in northern Jutland.

 The 500 kroner bill is sometimes referred to as a plovmand (ploughman) because previous issues of the bill featured a picture of a man with a plough.

-The 1000 kroner note
+1000-kroner note

 Danmarks Nationalbank issued the 1000 kroner bank note (DKK1000) on 18 September 1998 and updated on 25 November 2004.

 Danish artists Anna and Michael Ancher are featured on the front side of the bill.
 The portraits featured on the banknote were inspired by two paintings by Danish artist Peder Severin Krøyer made in 1884, and originally hung on the walls in the dining room at Brøndums Hotel in Skagen.
 The anchor background pattern on the banknote does not directly refer to the artists' surname (anker means anchor in Danish), but to a necklace worn by Anna.
 The back of the banknote shows a tournament scene from a sepulchral monument in Bislev Church near Nibe.

 The 1000 kroner bill is sometimes referred to as a tudse (toad), from a word play on the word tusinde (a thousand).
 It was the largest denomination of the 1997 series.
 The banknote is 165 mm x 72 mm.